Private Cloud vs. Public Cloud - Choosing Your Best Cloud Strategy

 Cost reduction

-As stated earlier in this blog, one of the primary reasons for organizations to adopt public cloud infrastructure is the extreme flexibility and also cost reductions it can bring when the resources are dynamically utilized.
+As stated earlier in this article, one of the primary reasons for organizations to adopt public cloud infrastructure is the extreme flexibility and also cost reductions it can bring when the resources are dynamically utilized.
 Especially when startups and scaleups are concerned, the use of public cloud may bring significant savings when deploying and operating IT infrastructures.
 When it exceeds a certain scale though, public cloud can prove to be considerably more expensive than private cloud.

 So, up to a certain scale of the IT infrastructure and with relatively predictable, mostly compute resource requirements, you might be better off using private cloud vs. public cloud.
 On the other hand, the establishment of a private cloud including for example the hypervisor requires greater investments to get started.
 Building your private cloud on top of a hosting provider’s data center, networking and dedicated server infrastructure will help reduce your CAPEX, but the initial investment in private cloud versus public cloud remains higher anyway – unless you’re going to use Private Cloud As-a-Service, which is made possible through the Worldstream Elastic Network (WEN).